ottowayi/pycomm3/README.rst

   - IP Address Only (``10.20.30.100``) - Use if PLC is in slot 0 or if connecting to CompactLogix
   - IP Address/Slot (``10.20.30.100/1``) - Use if PLC is not in slot 0
   - CIP Routing Path (``10.20.30.100/backplane/3/enet/10.20.40.100/backplane/0``) - Use if needing to route thru a backplane
-     - first 2 examples will replaced with the full path automatically, they're there for convenience.
+     - first 2 examples will be replaced with the full path automatically, they're there for convenience.
      - ``enet``/``backplane`` (or ``bp``) are for port selection, standard CIP routing but without having to remember which port is what value.